 When a Fine Needle Aspiration Biopsy was finally conducted, the results of the sample were positive; I was a victim.
 The news really shocked me.
 I didn’t know the next step that I was supposed to take.
-I decided to talk to the physician whop advised on a lumpectomy because the tumor hadn’t spread much.
+However, I decided to talk to the physician whop advised on a lumpectomy because the tumor hadn’t spread much.
 I needed time to think about all that.
 I needed more advice about the whole issue.

 Prognosis for Helped me Make my Decision

-The physician advised me to undergo a prognosis which would help me determine the extent of the disease and help me make a wise decision about my treatment options.
-According to m, prognosis isn’t something that a weak person may take.
-You have to endure a lot of anxiety and uncertainty as you try to gauge the extent of the damage that the tumor may have impacted and the survival chances that you have; it is like being told that you are going to be sacrificed tomorrow.
+The physician advised me to undergo a prognosis; which would help me determine the extent of the disease and help me make a wise decision about my treatment options.
+According to the physician, prognosis isn’t something that a weak person may take.
+You have to endure a lot of anxiety and uncertainty as you try to gauge the extent of the damage that the tumor may have impacted.
+Along with the survival chances that you have; it is like being told that you are going to be sacrificed tomorrow.

-The prognosis tests were conducted and luckily, they determined that I had a high chance of surviving the disease though we needn’t rule anything out.
-The disease was not invasive and I had a negative HER2 which was quiet promising was also ER-, which meant that the cancer had no receptors within the cells could bind to estrogen hormone and stimulate faster growth of the cancer.
+However, the prognosis tests were conducted and luckily; they determined that I had a high chance of surviving the disease though we needn’t rule anything out.
+The disease was not invasive and I had a negative HER2 that was quiet promising was also ER-; which meant that the cancer had no receptors within the cells could bind to estrogen hormone and stimulate faster growth of the cancer.
 This was good news to me.

-After breaking the news to my kids and talking to the health specialist as well as friends, I decide to undergo a lumpectomy which was successful.
-I had two lymph nodes removed and after checking back with the hospital a week later everything was ‘fine’.
+However, after I was talking to the health specialist as well as friends, I decide to undergo a lumpectomy; which was successful.
+Nevertheless, I had two lymph nodes removed and after checking back with the hospital a week later everything was ‘fine’.
 The health specialist recommended me to stay healthy by sticking to a specific meal program, and let me tell you, it was delicious.